sinanalkaya/sinanalkaya/README.md

 - 👋 Hi, I’m @sinanalkaya
-- 👀 I’m interested in Web Development, AI
+- 👀 I’m interested in Web Development, AI, Open Source Software
 - 🌱 I’m currently learning JavaScript (ES6)

 > There are only two kinds of languages: the ones people complain about and the ones nobody uses